Saunders Mediation

 SM Saunders Mediation logo - Supreme Court Certified Mediator

-There comes a moment in every family when the roles begin to shift.
-The parent who once held everything together now needs help.
+There comes a moment in many families when roles begin to reverse.
+The parent who once managed everything now needs support, and siblings find themselves making decisions about care, housing, and finances without a shared plan.

-At Saunders Mediation in Annapolis, we help families pause the cycle of tension and come together around what matters most: the well-being, dignity, and safety of their aging loved one.
+At Saunders Mediation in Annapolis, we help families slow the tension and refocus on what matters most.
+The well-being, dignity, and safety of your aging loved one.

 Few moments in life are as complex as caring for an aging parent.
-The emotions are layered, encompassing love, loyalty, guilt, fear, and sometimes resentment.
+The emotions are layered, encompassing love, loyalty, guilt, fear, and, at times, resentment.

 One sibling may feel alone in handling everything.
 Another may live far away and feel left out or blamed.
 Spouses and adult children may disagree on what is best for them.